alan-turing-institute/data-safe-haven/docs/DSG-user-documentation.md

    Following first time use, you can select whatever app that you wish to work with – each is explained in the following sections.

-   :warning: Remember that once you go into one of these apps, you’re now going to a local server / UK Remote Desktop / VM.
+   **NOTE:** Remember that once you go into one of these apps, you’re now going to a local server / UK Remote Desktop / VM.
    That means **some of your key mappings may not be the same** as you’re used to.

    We recommend opening a text editor to check what keys the remote desktop thinks you're typing – especially if you have special characters you are using.